STRATA (plural of STRATUM) : parts of a historical series representing a period or a stage of development

-Maria is a professional flutist who performs, teaches, and collaborates around the Chicago area.
+Maria is a professional flutist who performs, teaches, and collaborates throughout the Chicago area.
 As a trained Suzuki Flute teacher, Maria inspires many young flutists through private instruction.
-In addition to her private studio, she is a faculty member at DePaul's Community Music Division and The Music Institute of Chicago.
+In addition to her private studio, she is a faculty member at North Park University, DePaul's Community Music Division, and The Music Institute of Chicago.
 She holds the position of Second Flute with Northwest Indiana Symphony Orchestra and New Philharmonic.
 Maria has performed with the Elgin Symphony, Chamber Opera Chicago, Illinois Philharmonic Orchestra, Rockford Symphony, and Civic Orchestra of Chicago.

 Maria began private lessons with Berta Frank at age eleven.
 She received her Bachelor's Degree in flute performance from the Crane School of Music at SUNY Potsdam, studying with Kenneth Andrews.
 While earning her Master's Degree and Professional Studies certificate at the Cleveland Institute of Music, she studied with Joshua Smith.
 Maria also studied extensively with Mary Kay Fink and has performed in master classes with Emmanuel Pahud and Robert Langevin.
 Her Suzuki training began in 2014 at the Great Lakes Suzuki Institute in Hamilton, ON.

 Recently, Maria participated in Racial Healing Circles and Cultural Awareness Teacher Training.